marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+= 1.2.19 - 18/Nov/2021 =

+* FEATURE: Possibility to select any choice by default
+* FEATURE: Added 2 SKU modes: individual (one SKU per selected choice) and compound (One SKU made of all the choices)
 * TWEAK: Add compatibility with Porto's quantity input
-* FEATURE: Possibility to select any choice by default
 * FIX: Conditional logic compatibility: ignore selected items if they are in a hidden group when adding them to the cart
 * FIX: Fix multiple choice and conditional logic compatibility
+* FIX: Add to cart issue on some themes missing the class 'single_add_to_cart_button'

 = 1.2.18 - 01/Oct/2021 =